For Honor: Multiplayer

-Similar to the single-player campaign, the multiplayer modes feature perks, AI minions, and the Art of Battle system.
+Similar to the single-player campaign, most multiplayer modes feature feats, AI minions, and the Art of Battle system.
 As the competitive multiplayer modes feature a structure similar to that of shooters, the creative director of the game called For Honor a "shooter with swords".
 Friendly fire is also featured in the game.
-Players can cause damage to their own teammates if they accidentally or intentionally hit them with their blades.
-The multiplayer aspect also allows players to customize their characters.
-For instance, the armor that the characters wear can be changed and modified.
-There are seven game modes: There is also a ranked duel game mode that is currently in beta:
+Players can cause damage to their own teammates by hitting them with melee attacks or feats.
+The multiplayer aspect also allows players to customize their characters with various armor variations, colors, materials and ornaments.
+There are seven game modes: